 There are several ways to navigate from a browser snapshot to its correlated business transaction.
 The following steps show you one possible way.

 - From the Browser App Dashboard, click Browser Snapshots.

 - Click Filters and check the Server Snapshot Exists checkbox.

-- You should now only see browser snapshots that have transaction snapshots as seen below:
+- You should now only see browser snapshots that have transaction snapshots: